-Solution 11141: Re-Establishing a Connection Using the Black TI Connectivity Standard Mini-A To Mini-B USB Cable After the TI-84 Plus Family Calculator Failed to Upgrade the OS.
+Solution 11141: Re-Establishing a Connection Using the Black TI Connectivity Standard A To Mini-B USB Cable After Failed OS Upgrade on the TI-84 Plus Family of Graphing Calculators.

-Why can't a connection be re-established using a black TI Connectivity Standard Mini-A to Mini-B USB cable after the TI-84 Plus family calculator failed to upgrade the OS?
+Why can't a connection be re-established using a black TI Connectivity Standard Mini-A to Mini-B USB cable after a failed OS upgrade on the TI-84 Plus family of graphing calculators?

 If the error message "Cannot establish communication"

 appears after an OS transfer failed, the calculator may no longer have a

 usable OS installed.
 The OS transfer may have failed because of dead

 batteries in the calculator, the cable was inadvertently disconnected and/or

 PC processor-intense activities were running during the OS transfer.
 At